Nelonn/ProPack/README.md

 Sound files must ends with `.sound.json`
 - Example: `scream.sound.json`

-Ogg paths can be relative, example `../folder/sound.ogg`.
+Sound file paths can be relative, example `../folder/sound`.

-`.ogg` is not required to be specified
+FFmpeg auto conversion is supported.
+Use `-Dpropack.ffmpeg=path` to indicate its location, by default it `ffmpeg`

 ## <a name="armortextures"></a> Armor Textures
 Added an automatic builder of custom textures for leather armor for the [shader `fancyPants`](https://github.com/Ancientkingg/fancyPants)